TROG111/Recipes/README.md

 Some users have identified that they do not have a copy of dksjon.lua in their library folder.
 This can be provided on request if you dont have it.

 I believe that the time data for the new uncommon, advanced and rare industry recipes is incorrect - appologies, I will fix it soon.
+There may  also be a few incorrect mass/volume data in some of the newer recipes.
+Please, if you notice any specificy data error, report them to me and I will endeavor to fix them.

 # Version